T1000-Swift-Medina/HW-WEEK04-DAY03-UIVIEW-OBJECTS/README.md

 ##### Hint: Use Xcode Interface Builder (Storyboard) and/or UIViewController class to change objects properties and to call built-in methods for each object.

-### PLEASE SUBMIT YOUR WORK BEFORE 21nd Oct 2021 at 9:00 A.M.
+### PLEASE SUBMIT YOUR WORK BEFORE 21nd Oct 2021 at 5:00 P.M.